-5.15 Instructional techniques and delivery systems, including technology, are compatible with and serve to further the mission and purposes of the institution as well as the learning goals of academic programs and objectives of individual courses.
+- Instructional techniques and delivery systems, including technology, are compatible with and serve to further the mission and purposes of the institution as well as the learning goals of academic programs and objectives of individual courses.
 Methods of instruction are appropriate to the students' capabilities and learning needs.
-Scholarly and creative achievement by students is encouraged and appropriately assessed.
-Students in each program are taught by a variety of faculty in order to ensure experience in different methods of instruction and exposure to different viewpoints.
+Scholarly and creative achievement by students is encouraged and appropriately assessed. - 5.17 Students in each program are taught by a variety of faculty in order to ensure experience in different methods of instruction and exposure to different viewpoints.
+Institutions regularly offering multiple sections of the same course ensure an appropriate balance

-- 5.16 The institution endeavors to enhance the quality of teaching and learning wherever and however courses and programs are offered.
+- between achieving consistency in learning outcomes and flexibility, allowing students to benefit from individual faculty members' experience and teaching style. - 5.18 The institution endeavors to enhance the quality of teaching and learning wherever and however courses and programs are offered.
 It encourages experimentation with methods to improve instruction.
 The effectiveness of instruction is periodically and systematically assessed using adequate and reliable procedures; the results are used to improve instruction.
 Faculty collectively and individually endeavor to fulfill their responsibility to improve instructional effectiveness.
 Adequate support is provided to accomplish this task.
-(See also 8.2) - 5.17 The institution has in place an effective system of academic advising that meets student needs for information and advice and is compatible with its educational objectives.
+(See also 8.2) - 5.19 The institution has in place an effective system of academic advising that meets student needs for information and advice and is compatible with its educational objectives.
 Faculty and other personnel responsible for academic advising are adequately informed and prepared to discharge their advising functions.
-Resources are adequate to ensure the quality of advising for students regardless of the location of instruction or the mode of delivery. - 5.18 With the administration, the faculty work systematically to ensure an environment supportive of academic integrity.
+Resources are adequate to ensure the quality of advising for students regardless of the location of instruction or the mode of delivery. - 5.20 With the administration, the faculty work systematically to ensure an environment supportive of academic integrity.